shohirose/preos/README.md

 - fugcoef_multicomp_liquid.m : return the minimum z-factor if multiple roots are found.
 - fugcoef_multicomp_vapor.m: return the maximum z-factor if multiple roots are found.

-(3) Calculate Bubble and dew point pressure.
+(3) Calculate Bubble point pressure.
+- pressbub_purecomp_ss.m : For pure component systems.
 Successive substitution method is used.
-- pressbub_pruecomp.m : bubble point pressure for pure component systems.
+- pressbub_purecomp_newton.m : For pure component systems.
+Newton method is used.
-- pressbub_multicomp.m : bubble point pressure for multi-component systems.
+- pressbub_multicomp.m : For multi-component systems.
+Successive substitution method is used.

-- pressdew_pruecomp.m : dew point pressure for pure component systems.
+(4) Calculate Dew point pressure.
-- pressdew_multicomp.m : dew point pressure for multi-component systems.
+- pressdew_multicomp.m : For multi-component systems.
+Successive substitution method is used.